 First, let’s back up and define what is Direct-to-Consumer fulfillment (aka direct fulfillment, consumer-direct fulfillment, DTC, or D2C) and why it matters.

-Direct-to-consumer (DTC) fulfillment is a rapidly growing sales model where brands sell directly to customers.
+What is Direct-to-consumer (DTC) fulfillment?
+DTC fulfillment is a rapidly growing sales model where brands sell directly to customers.
 A direct-fulfillment model skips the middlemen and can eliminate some of the costs incurred by selling through big retail brands and brick-and-mortar stores.

 Innovative companies are leveraging consumer direct fulfillment to build close relationships with their customers, better personalize their offerings, and connect via important consumer values like sustainable logistics practices.